Winding of simple walks on the square lattice: Introduction

 \paragraph{Discussion} The connection between the enumeration of walks and the explicitly diagonalizable operators on Dirichlet space may seem a bit magical to the reader.
 So perhaps some comments are in order on how we arrived at this result, which originates in the combinatorial study of planar maps.

-A \emph{planar map} is a multigraph (a graph with multiple edges and loops allowed) that is properly embedded in the $2$-sphere (edges are only allowed to meet at their extremities), viewed up to orientation-preserving homeomorphisms of the sphere.
+A \emph{planar map} is a connected multigraph (a graph with multiple edges and loops allowed) that is properly embedded in the $2$-sphere (edges are only allowed to meet at their extremities), viewed up to orientation-preserving homeomorphisms of the sphere.
 The connected components of the complement of a planar map are called the \emph{faces}, which have a \emph{degree} equal to the number of bounding edges.
-There exists a relatively simple multivariate generating function for \emph{bipartite} planar maps, i.e. maps with all faces of even degree, that have two distinguished faces of degree $p$ and $l$ and a fixed number of faces of each degree (see e.g. \cite{collet_simple_2014}).
-The surprising fact, for which we will give a combinatorial explanation elsewhere using a peeling exploration \cite{budd_peeling_2016,budd_geometry_2017}, is that this generating function has a form that is very similar to that of the generating function $W_{l,p}^{(\pi,(-\pi,\pi)}(t)$ of diagonal walks from $(p,0)$ to $(-l,0)$ that avoid the slit $\{(x,0) : x\leq 0\}$ until the end.
+There exists a relatively simple multivariate generating function for \emph{bipartite} planar maps, i.e. maps with all faces of even degree, that have two distinguished faces of degree $p$ and $\ell$ and a fixed number of faces of each degree (see e.g. \cite{collet_simple_2014}).
+The surprising fact is that this generating function has a form that is very similar to that of the generating function $W_{\ell,p}^{(\pi,(-\pi,\pi))}(t)$ of diagonal walks from $(p,0)$ to $(-\ell,0)$ that avoid the slit $\{(x,0) : x\leq 0\}$ until the end.
+A combinatorial explanation (in the particular case of critical planar maps) appears in \cite{budd_peeling_2018} using a peeling exploration \cite{budd_peeling_2016,budd_geometry_2017},

-If one further decorates the planar maps by a \emph{rigid $O(n)$ loop model} \cite{borot_recursive_2012}, then the combinatorial relation extends to one between walks of fixed winding angle $\mathcal{W}_{l,p}^{(\alpha)}$ with $\alpha\in\pi\Z$ and planar maps with two distinguished faces and a certain collections of non-intersection loops separating the two faces.
-The combinatorics of the latter has been studied in considerable detail in \cite{borot_recursive_2012,borot_loop_2012,borot_nesting_2016}, which has inspired our treatment of the simple walks on $\Z^2$ in this paper.
+If one further decorates the planar maps by a \emph{rigid $O(n)$ loop model} \cite{borot_recursive_2012}, then the combinatorial relation extends to one between walks of fixed winding angle $\mathcal{W}_{\ell,p}^{(\alpha)}$ with $\alpha\in\pi\Z$ and planar maps with two distinguished faces and certain collections of non-intersecting loops separating the two faces.
+The combinatorics of the latter has been studied in considerable detail in \cite{borot_recursive_2012,borot_loop_2012,borot_nesting_2016,budd_peeling_2018}, which has inspired our treatment of the simple walks on $\Z^2$ in this paper.
 Further details on the connection and an extension to more general lattice walks with \emph{small steps} (i.e. steps in $\{-1,0,1\}^2$) will be provided in forthcoming work.

 Finally, we point out that these methods can be used to determine Green's functions (and more general resolvents) for the Laplacian on regular lattices in the presence of a conical defect or branched covering, which are relevant to the study of various two-dimensional statistical systems.
 As an example, in recent work \cite{kenyon_greens_2017} Kenyon and Wilson computed the Green's function on the branched double cover of the square lattice, which has applications in local statistics of the uniform spanning tree on $\Z^2$ as well as dimer systems.